Metering and measurement

 Alternate measurement methods are more likely to be applied for licensed water take from in-stream dams (where metering is not practical) and in situations where the licensed water take requires more comprehensive monitoring (other than just metering) to ensure effective management of the water resource.
 Alternate measurement methods for surface water may include requirements to undertake dam surveys, install staff gauges, monitor water levels and provide information associated with these activities to the department.

 Metering the water you take helps you understand your water usage to make the most of your entitlements and reduce your overall costs

 You may be surprised to learn that measuring your water use has many benefits for you as a licensee, as well as providing important information to the department for water management and planning.
-Flow meters are an ideal tool for determining exactly how much water you pump on a regular basis and how fast you’re pumping it.
+Water meters are ideal for determining exactly how much water you pump on a regular basis and the rate you’re pumping it.

 Keeping an eye on meter readings can also help you:

 - keep track of how much of your annual entitlement you’ve used

 - understand how efficiently you are managing your irrigation water